ibm-cloud-docs/containers/cs_istio.md

   ```
   {: screen}

-6. Register the `istio-ingressgateway` load balancer IP by creating a DNS host name.
+6. Register the `istio-ingressgateway` load balancer IP by creating a DNS subdomain.
   ```
   ibmcloud ks nlb-dns create --cluster <cluster_name_or_id> --ip <LB_IP>
   ```
   {: pre}

-7. Verify that the host name is created and note the name of your SSL secret in the **SSL Cert Secret Name** field.
+7. Verify that the subdomain is created and note the name of your SSL secret in the **SSL Cert Secret Name** field.
   ```
   ibmcloud ks nlb-dns ls --cluster <cluster_name_or_id>
   ```